-In 2017, the World Heritage Committee stated that “the growing evidence of climate impacts across World Heritage properties confirm that urgent and rapid action to reduce global warming is essential and the highest degree of ambition and leadership by all countries is needed to secure the full implementation of the 2015 Paris Agreement adopted under the United Nations Framework Convention on Climate Change (UNFCCC).”
-The Paris Agreement adopted under the UNFCCC, aims to strengthen the global response to climate change in the context of sustainable development and efforts to eradicate poverty and reflecting equity and the principle of common but differentiated responsibilities and respective capabilities, in the light of different national circumstances.
+[discussion on hold - paragraphs 11, 21, 25, 27, 58 and 94 will be discussed together informally among interested members] In 2017, the World Heritage Committee [Rapporteur] took note that “the growing evidence of climate impacts across World Heritage properties confirm that urgent and rapid action to reduce global warming is essential and the highest degree of ambition and leadership by all countries is needed to secure the full implementation of the [Japan, Sweden, Egypt: delete] Paris Agreement [Venezuela, Saudi Arabia, Egypt: maintain] .”
+[Brazil, Peru, Saudi Arabia, Venezuela, Uruguay, Cuba, Colombia, Egypt, China, South Africa, Mexico, Russian Federation, Argentina] Presently, this Policy Document has been elaborated work is done in full recognition of the principles of the UNFCCC and the Paris Agreement and their centrality in the international climate-related discussions.
+The Paris Agreement [Venezuela, Saudi Arabia, Brazil: maintain] aims to strengthen the global response to climate change in the context of sustainable development and efforts to eradicate poverty.
+[United States, Norway, Australia, Japan, Switzerland, Sweden, Canada: add] / [Venezuela, Saudi Arabia, Brazil, Russian Federation, China, St. Vincent and the Grenadines, Egypt, South Africa, Uruguay, Argentina, Colombia: maintain original] Article 2.1 establishes three long-term goals, including a temperature goal to hold the increase in the global average temperature to well below 2°C above pre-industrial levels, and pursuing efforts to limit the temperature increase to 1.5°C above pre-industrial levels, recognizing that this would significantly reduce the risks and impacts of climate change.
+Article 2.2 of the Paris Agreement further states that the Agreement will be implemented to reflect equity and the principle of common but differentiated responsibilities and respective capabilities, in the light of different national circumstances.
 Countries have committed to climate action through their successive Nationally Determined Contributions.
-International action on climate change must be consistent with the Paris Agreement, including its principles, and responding to national climate policies and priorities for Parties to that Agreement.
+[United States: delete; Venezuela: maintain]

 The Paris Agreement noted the importance of ensuring the integrity of all ecosystems and the protection of biodiversity when taking action to address climate change (Preamble).
 Future scientific understanding led by the IPCC and IPBES (the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services) has deepened knowledge on the role of nature, including natural heritage sites, in climate mitigation and adaptation.
 Cultural World Heritage properties similarly may embody both past carbon investments and also traditional practices, knowledge, and experience handed down through time that must be part of the solution to climate change.

-Considering their stature and visibility, there is an enormous benefit to World Heritage properties sharing their experiences, tools, methodologies and approaches more broadly.
+[Approved on 23/11/22] Considering their stature and visibility, there is an enormous benefit to World Heritage properties sharing their experiences, tools, methodologies and approaches more broadly.
 For example, World Heritage properties can play an exemplary role in implementing integrated approaches that link both cultural and natural heritage in climate action and demonstrate how transformative change can help in strengthening resilience and achieving sustainable development.
 A two-pronged approach is therefore needed, recognising that World Heritage properties represent both an asset to be protected from climate impacts and a resource to strengthen the ability of communities to pursue transformative change.
 In any case, Outstanding Universal Value must be safeguarded, and climate action must be pursued.